martenhernebring/AM-Grupp-2-MNS/README.md

 #### Description of the program
 In this game the goal is to collect as points as possible by avoiding obstacles.
-Only the top 10 scores will be saved in a file called highscores.txt.
+Only the top 10 scores will be saved in a file called highest_score.txt.

 ### Clone and play the game